KxSystems/docs/docs/ml/toolkit/utilities/multi_process.md

 The framework described below is designed to provide a user friendly interface for the execution of both q and Python code across multiple processes.
 This is currently utilized in both the FRESH and cross-validation procedures outlined within this toolkit by default provided the process is located on a defined port and with a specified number of slave processes.

-The following workflow shows how FRESH could be initialized exclusively in such a manor and not as part of the loading of the entire toolkit.
+The following workflow shows how FRESH can be initialized exclusively and not as part of the loading of the entire toolkit.

  - Initialize a q process with four workers on a user-defined central port.